apeskinian/p5_treasures_untold/README.md

         ```

         ### Setting the session expiry
-        The method update_stock sets the expiry time to 86400 because if a user logs in without checking the remember me box, the default sesssion time is set to **'Session'**.
+        The method update_stock sets the expiry time to 86400 because if a user logs in without checking the remember me box, the default session time is set to **'Session'**.

         Sessions with an expiry of **'Session'** will terminate when the browser is closed and therefore will lose any data stored in that session including basket contents.
 By overriding this, the session data is preserved until the management command can recover the data and terminate the session safely.